dannoprojects/web2/content/posts/devops/Python/printer_monitor.md

 ## The Problem: Printers Are the Worst

-Let's be honest—printers were invented by someone who truly hates IT professionals.
-They break constantly, lie about their status, and always run out of toner during the most critical print job of the year.
-We have three different HP models, each with its own special way of reporting toner levels, because why would there be any standardization.
+Printers were invented by someone who truly hates IT professionals.
+They break constantly, online/offline at a whim, and always run out of toner during the most critical print job of the year.
+We have three different HP models, each with its own special way of reporting toner levels, because why standardize?

 ---

 ## The Solution: Python to the Rescue

-I cobbled together this using Python, Selenium, and some grit.
+I put together this using Python, Selenium, and some grit.
 It did take some trial and error to get the web pages to parse though.

 ```python
 # The imports alone should tell you how much pain went into this